• Skip to primary navigation

 When people say “page load time” for a website, they usually mean one of two measurements: “document complete” time or “fully rendered” time.

-Think of document complete time as the time it takes a page to load before you can start clicking or entering data.
+Think of document completion time as the time it takes a page to load before you can start clicking or entering data.
 All the content might not be there yet, but you can interact with the page.

 Pay attention to Site Speed and Page Loading.
 If a page begins to load slowly, investigate the reasons early and find a remedy.